 Peer Review Process

 ParadigmPlus performs a double-blind review.
-All submissions will be reviewed at least by 3 experts.
+All submissions will be reviewed at least by two experts.
 Authors must remove personal details, acknowledgments section, and any other information related to the authors' identity.
 In addition, every submission is screened by Turnitin.

 Each submission is revised by an editor in order to ensure that the submission meets the Manuscript Preparation and Submission Preparation Checklist.
-The editor assigns three reviewers from the Editorial Review Board, who are experts that hold a Ph.D. degree.
+The editor assigns at least two reviewers from the Editorial Review Board, who are experts that hold a Ph.D. degree.
 Once reviewers provide their evaluations, the editor notifies the decision to the authors.
 The decision can be: Accept Submission, Revisions Required, or Decline Submission.
 If the decision is Revisions Required, the authors must provide a revised version.
 The editor might decide to start a new review round, where the same reviewers verify whether the authors improved the submission.

 The process is presented in the following BPMN model.